AstitvaShrestha/SSD-Assignments/SQL & NOSQL Assignment/README.txt

 NOTES:
 ----------------------------------
 - All SQL queries are compatible with MySQL 8.0+
-- MongoDB queries use the aggregation framework and require MongoDB 4.2+
+- MongoDB queries use the aggregation framework and require MongoDB 5.0+
-- Date ranges in the queries are set for the first half of 2025
+- Date ranges in the queries are for the first half of 2025
 - The 'Mumbai' filter in Q2_b can be modified to analyze other cities

 AUTHOR: